stefanspringer1/ZIPFoundationModern/README.md

 1. Add portability to non-Apple operating systems by removing the need for having a system-installed `zlib` by simply providing `zlib` C source as a package dependency.
 2. Add compatibility for non-POSIX/Linux systems (currently only testing Windows) by removing low-level POSIX/Linux system calls like fopen, funopen, etc. and replacing them with the high level `FileHandle` of Foundation and (for `MemoryFile`) writing a FileHandle wrapper for Data.

 I kept as many of the original tests as possible and added a Windows environment to the test suite.
-Assume there is still broken stuff, but for my use case it seems to be as stable as ZIPFoundation on macOS, Linux, and Windows.
+Assume there could be broken stuff, but for my use case it seems to be as stable as ZIPFoundation on macOS, Linux, and Windows.

 # ZIPFoundation